 We recommend two materials be used with Invisacook: the all-natural stone granite and the ultra-compact porcelain material (Dekton, Sapienstone, Geoluxe, Neolith, Lapertec ect….)

-Aluminum, all-copper, or glass cookware will not work unless they have a layer on the bottom with magnetic properties.
-Many manufacturers have started adding a magnetic layer to the bottom of these pans, but older, non-magnetic pans simply will not work.
-Aluminum and copper require much higher frequencies to generate the heat needed to cook food.
+Not Compatible: Aluminum, all-copper, or glass cookware will not work unless they have a layer on the bottom with magnetic properties.
+Many manufacturers have started adding a magnetic layer to the bottom of those types of pots and pans; however, it can be very thin and will take longer to heat up than a high-quality induction pan will.

 Testing for Compatibility